 Administrative law, politics, practice and procedure, regulation, delegation, compliance, structure of private enforcement, common law, enforcement regimes, employment discrimination law, consumer protection legislation

 Burbank, Stephen B.; Farhang, Sean; and Kritzer, Herbert M., "Private Enforcement of Statutory and Administrative Law in the United States (and Other Common Law Countries)" (2014).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 347.

 Administrative Law Commons, Common Law Commons, Comparative and Foreign Law Commons, Law and Politics Commons, Litigation Commons, Policy Design, Analysis, and Evaluation Commons, Public Administration Commons, Public Law and Legal Theory Commons, Public Policy Commons